-(2) the factfinder determines that the crime involved an aggravating factor that would provide grounds for an upward departure under the Sentencing Guidelines.
+(2) the court determines on the record at the time of sentencing that the crime involved an aggravating factor that would provide grounds for an upward departure under the sentencing guidelines.

-* (c) The commissioner shall develop a plan to pay the cost *of treatment of a person released under this subdivision.
-The *plan may include co-payments from offenders, third-party payers, *local agencies, and other funding sources as they are *identified.
-This section does not require the commissioner to *accept or retain an offender in a treatment program."
+(c) The commissioner shall pay the cost of treatment of a person released under this subdivision.
+This section does not require the commissioner to accept or retain an offender in a treatment program.

 Official Publication of the State of Minnesota